UndercityAddons-Vanilla/eePanels-V/README.md

 eePanels is is not skinner, and cannot be used to modify your existing frames.

 ## Usage
-eePanels is configured using the console, a built in FuBar2 menu, or using [Niagara's Ace-Console UI](https://github.com/laytya/Niagara).
+eePanels is configured using the console, a built in FuBar2 menu, or using LaYt's [Niagara Ace-Console UI](https://github.com/laytya/Niagara).

 ### Commands